HekZer036/TETORIS_HKZR/README.md

 # Run

+## Windows
-To run on Windows just uncompress and launch TETORIS.exe and the game will launch.
+just uncompress and launch TETORIS.exe and the game will launch.

-To run on Linux:
+## Linux

 1. Uncompress